Polly Neate, Baroness Neate: Early life and education

 Neate was born in 1966.
 Her mother, Patricia Mulligan, is a psychotherapist and her father, Francis Neate, is a lawyer and former president of the International Bar Association.
 One of her brothers is novelist Patrick Neate.

-She attended Gumley House Convent School, Isleworth and St Paul's Girls' School, London, before going to University of Bristol, where she took a Bachelor of Arts in English.
+She attended Gumley House Convent School, Isleworth and St Paul's Girls' School, London, before graduating in English from the University of Bristol.
 She then took a postgraduate diploma in journalism at City, University of London.

-After her diploma she was a freelancer whose work was published in The Guardian and the New Statesman before becoming the editor of Community Care magazine.
+After her diploma she was a freelancer whose work was published in The Guardian and the New Statesman before she became the editor of Community Care.

 Career in the charity sector

 Neate moved into charity work in 2005 when she became Executive Director of External Relations at Action for Children until 2013.
 She sat as an independent member of the Labour working group on children's policy in 2008–09 and sat on the Conservative Party Commission on the Future of Social work in 2009.